TeamHarTex/HarTex/README.md

 ## Building, Testing and Self-hosting

-> [!WARNING]
-> **While we do support development of the project on Windows, please make sure that all files are configured to use the LF line ending.**
-> **The Windows CRLF line ending does not work well with the testsuite.**

 If you are interested in using HarTex at an early stage, then you may host your own instance of HarTex.
 Documentation for which will be added at a later date.